High school student killed in Livingston Parish crash Tuesday morning

 FRENCH SETTLEMENT - A high school student died in a wreck in a small Livingston Parish town Tuesday morning.

 The crash was reported around 8 a.m. on LA 16 in French Settlement.
-The Livingston Parish Sheriff's Office confirmed a 19-year-old died in the crash.
+The Livingston Parish Sheriff's Office confirmed a 19-year-old Emalea Sanchez died in the crash.

 Sources told WBRZ the victim was a senior at French Settlement High School.